-A new patient to your practice with that particular insurance stops by to be seen for dizziness and weakness and some chest tightness.
-Without evaluating the patient, you tell your nurse to tell them that they should probably be seen in the ER.
-The patient gets in her car, leaves your parking lot, and plows into oncoming traffic.
+A new patient to your practice with that particular insurance stops by to be seen for dizziness and weakness, and some chest tightness.
+Without evaluating the patient, you tell your nurse that they should probably be seen in the ER.
+The patient enters her car, leaves your parking lot, and plows into oncoming traffic.
 She was a new onset diabetic with a blood sugar of 37.

-And if you’re going to recommend that a patient go to the ED then you are responsible to assess their mode of transportation.
-And in some states you might even be responsible to give the ER a heads up in case they are on divert.
+And if you’re going to recommend that a patient go to the ED, then you are responsible for assessing their mode of transportation.
+And in some states, you might even be responsible for giving the ER a heads up in case they are on divert.

 3. Examining the Patient

 What constitutes an exam?
 Percussing the lungs is an exam.
 Winking back at the cervix is definitely an exam.
 What about reviewing a photo a person forwarded you of their rash?
 Or looking at your neighbor’s mole?
-Or looking over a person whom you comment to that they appear pale.
+Or looking over a person whom you comment to that appears pale.

 A lawyer friend of mine showed a mole to her dermatologist friend who is in her volleyball league.
 The dermatologist didn’t find the lesion suspicious.
 2 years later this mole turned out to be a melanoma on my 35-year-old lawyer friend’s neck.

-If your friend shows you her Asian daughter’s mouth rash and tells you that she thinks it’s just Hand-Foot Mouth which has been going around at daycare and you look at the rash, whatever you say after that could determine whether you’ll have to show up to court when her daughter codes and dies in the ED the next day from complications of Kawasaki’s disease.
+If your friend shows you her Asian daughter’s mouth rash and tells you that she thinks it’s just Hand-Foot Mouth which has been going around at daycare.
+You look at the rash; whatever you say after that could determine whether you’ll have to show up to court when her daughter codes and dies in the ED the next day from complications of Kawasaki’s disease.

 4. A Diagnosis

 Only physicians or clinicians can give you a diagnosis.
-A nurse who clearly sees an appendicitis on the patient’s CT, even if it’s written in the radiology report, cannot give the patient the diagnosis.
+A nurse who sees appendicitis on the patient’s CT, even if it’s written in the radiology report, cannot give the patient the diagnosis.

 “It’s probably a URI” is a diagnosis.
-“It’s probably benign” or “this could be cancer” is a diagnosis.
-These are medical opinions which are individualized and comes from a physician’s mouth.
+“It’s probably benign” or “This could be cancer” is a diagnosis.
+These are medical opinions that are individualized and come from a physician’s mouth.

-Not only do you need a full patient H&P along with proper documentation, you would be responsible to make sure the patient follows through within the medical system after getting a diagnosis from you.
+Not only do you need a full patient H&P along with proper documentation, but you would also be responsible for making sure the patient follows through within the medical system after getting a diagnosis from you.

-Avoid giving your impression which might be misconstrued as a diagnosis.
-You can make a general statement in order to avoid any misunderstanding regarding the relationship: “Usually when there is no high fever and just some cough and congestion it’s often a viral infection but I can’t tell you what you have or don’t have.”
+Avoid giving your impression, which might be misconstrued as a diagnosis.
+You can make a general statement to avoid misunderstanding the relationship: “Usually when there is no high fever and just some cough and congestion, it’s often a viral infection, but I can’t tell you what you have or don’t have.”

 5. Ordering a Test

-The patient slumps over in the exam room and codes as your eardrums are rupturing in your exam room.
+The patient slumps over in the exam room and codes as your eardrums are rupturing in the exam room.